-In his brief tenure as House speaker, Rep. Paul Ryan (R-Wis.) advocated for the same conservative healthcare ideas he always had, but under a unified GOP government they fell apart.
-Here's a look at why.
+In his brief tenure as House speaker, Rep. Paul Ryan (R-Wis.) advocated for the same conservative healthcare ideas he always had, but even under a unified GOP government they never gained traction.
+Here's why.

 In a rational political environment, there's a strong argument for tax reform—the next item on President Donald Trump's agenda.
 But we don't live in such an environment.
 Cutting taxes when the economy is near full employment will do nothing more than blow a massive hole in the federal budget.

 Senate GOP leaders immediately tempered any enthusiasm that may have burgeoned after the House's narrow 217-213 approval of the American Health Care Act by cautioning that they will significantly overhaul the package, if not write their own version.

 It's make-or-break time for Republican efforts to repeal and replace the Affordable Care Act.
 And right now it's looking more like break.

 Republican and Democratic lawmakers staged a scavenger hunt on Capitol Hill Thursday looking for a draft of the bill aimed at repealing and replacing the Affordable Care Act.

 In crowded town halls around the country, congressional Republicans last week faced Americans who voiced fear and anger over the prospect that they will lose their health insurance if the Affordable Care Act is repealed.